coreos/coreos-installer/docs/cmd/pxe.md

             Automatically run installer, installing to the specified destination device.
 The resulting boot media will overwrite the destination device without confirmation.
+        --dest-karg-append <arg>...
+            Destination kernel argument to append

+            Automatically run installer, adding the specified kernel argument for every boot of the destination system.
+        --dest-karg-delete <arg>...
+            Destination kernel argument to delete

+            Automatically run installer, deleting the specified kernel argument for every boot of the destination system.
         --network-keyfile <path>...
             NetworkManager keyfile for live & dest